Initiation of Coverage · Wolftank Group AG · WOLF · Vienna Stock Exchange (direct market plus); Munich m:access

 Three findings organise this note:

-3. €27.7m of bank debt matures within twelve months — up from €13.4m a year earlier — against €15.3m of cash, in a business whose own management report warns that the order backlog carries high pre-financing needs.
+3. The bank-debt maturity profile has inverted.
+A large tranche now falls due within twelve months, in a business whose own management report warns that the order backlog carries high pre-financing needs.

 Against these stand a genuinely strong first quarter and a defence-market pivot that is more than a press release.
 We take each side seriously.